koheiw/newsmap/README.md

 Newsmap
 =======

-Newsmap is developed to classify news stories according to their geographical focus.
+Newsmap was created to classify news stories according to their geographical focus.
 Its [online version](http://newsmap.koheiw.net) has been working since 2011.
 It has first been in Python, but recently implemented in R. This program automatically construct a large geographical dictionary from a corpus of news stories for accurate classification.
-Currently, the **newsmap** package contains seed dictionaries for English, German and Japanese documents.
+Currently, the **newsmap** package contains seed dictionaries for *English*, *German* and *Japanese* documents.

+The details of the algorithm is explained in [Newsmap: semi-supervised approach to geographical news classification](http://www.tandfonline.com/eprint/dDeyUTBrhxBSSkHPn5uB/full). **newsmap** has also been used in recent social scientific studies:

+-   Kohei Watanabe, 2017. "[Measuring News Bias: Russia’s Official News Agency ITAR-TASS’s Coverage of the Ukraine Crisis](http://journals.sagepub.com/eprint/TBc9miIc89njZvY3gyAt/full)", *European Journal Communication*
+-   Kohei Watanabe, 2017. "[The spread of the Kremlin’s narratives by a western news agency during the Ukraine crisis](http://www.tandfonline.com/eprint/h2IHsz2YKce6uJeeCmcd/full)", *Journal of International Communication*
+-   Tomila Lankina and Kohei Watanabe.
+2017. ["Russian Spring’ or ‘Spring Betrayal’?
+The Media as a Mirror of Putin’s Evolving Strategy in Ukraine](http://www.tandfonline.com/eprint/tWik7KDfsZv8C2KeNkI5/full)", *Europe-Asia Studies*

 How to install
 --------------